 Journaling reminds me that I am not my thoughts, and my thoughts don’t define me.
 Whenever I feel overwhelmed, I realize that removing the turbulence within me can be easily done by simply releasing it through pen and paper.

 Once I’ve done this, I begin to have a clearer vision of how I can approach my struggles and move forward.

 To be completely honest with you, I also struggle with incorporating journaling into my regular routine.
 And, because of this very reason, I have found the importance of keeping track of your moods and how you’ve dealt with them.

 Whenever I have anxious moments, I make sure to describe my experience through writing and keep track of how I’ve managed it – whether it’s through tangible steps such as scheduling a therapy session or through affirmations that I’ve told myself to help me cope.

-I’m grateful for the times that I’ve written about events that had an emotional impact on me, because I can go back to them whenever I face a similar situation.
+I’m grateful for the times that I’ve written about events that had an emotional impact on me because I can go back to them whenever I face a similar situation.

 It’s like a guidebook that I’ve written for myself to help me through the tough times.

-6 ways to journal for self-care
+6 ideas for self-care journaling

 Now that we’ve established the (many) benefits of journaling, it’s time to try it out with these easy steps to strengthen your self-care practice!